-- (a) If the Commissioner is of the opinion, Commissioner, upon examination or other evidence, makes a written finding of fact that a foreign insurance company is in an unsound financial condition; or, if a life insurance company, that its actual funds, exclusive of its capital, are less than its liabilities; or that the company has failed to comply with the statutes, rules, or orders applicable to it; or if the company, its officers, employees, agents, or other representatives refuse to submit to examination or to perform any legal obligation in relation to an examination, he-the Commissioner shall revoke or suspend all licenses and authority to do business granted to the company or its agents, and shall give written notification of the revocation or suspension to all of the company's agents in this State; and no new business may thereafter be done by the company or its agents in this State until the company's license and authority to do business is restored by the Commissioner.
-State.
-Until the Commissioner restores the company's license and authority to do business in this State. - (b) The Commissioner may, after considering the standards under G.S.
+- (a) If the Commissioner is of the opinion, Commissioner, upon examination or other evidence, makes a written finding of fact that a foreign insurance company is in an unsound financial condition; or, if a life insurance company, that its actual funds, exclusive of its capital, are less than its liabilities; or that the company has failed to comply with the statutes, rules, or orders applicable to it; or if the company, its officers, employees, agents, or other representatives refuse to submit to examination or to perform any legal obligation in relation to an examination, he-the Commissioner shall revoke or suspend all licenses and authority to do business granted to the company or its agents, and shall give written notification of the revocation or suspension to all of the company's agents in this State; and no new business may thereafter be done by the company or its agents in this State until the company's license and authority to do business is restored by the Commissioner.-State.
+Until the Commissioner restores the company's license and authority to do business in this State, neither the company nor its agents shall do any new business in this State. - (b) The Commissioner may, after considering the standards under G.S.
 58-30-60(b), restrict a foreign insurer's license by prohibiting or limiting the kind or amount of insurance written by that insurer in this State.
 The Commissioner shall remove any restriction under this subsection once the Commissioner determines that the operations of the insurer are no longer hazardous to the public or to the insurer's policyholders or creditors."